 Who doesn’t love a fudgy, gooey, chocolate dessert, especially when it’s low carb?
 This decadent keto brownies recipe is made with dark cocoa powder to give them a pure, dark chocolate flavor.
 They are so easy you can whip them up in 20 minutes or less, start to finish, and you won’t even need a mixer!
 Browning the butter is optional – don’t worry about it if you’re short on time – but it adds a lot of flavor.

-For this recipe you’ll need: almond flour, cocoa powder, chocolate whey protein (mine has 3 carbs and 1g fiber per serving), swerve sweetener, baking powder, salt, butter, egg, sugar free chocolate cookie dough syrup, vanilla extract
+For this recipe you’ll need: almond flour, cocoa powder, chocolate whey protein (mine has 3 carbs and 1g fiber per serving), swerve sweetener, baking powder, salt, butter, egg, sugar free chocolate cookie dough syrup, and vanilla extract.If you are in a hurry, feel free to Jump to the Recipe

 I love chocolate.
 There have been times I’ve manipulated my day’s eating plan to allow for more chocolate and less vegetables.
 I know – true confessions – but I bet you’ve done it, too.